Spice Route, Swartland Mourvèdre

 Tasting Notes & Technical Details

-Dense and intense, with opulent aromas of black cherry, raspberry, cardamom and wild herbs.
-The palate is brimming with juicy black and red fruit flavours, tempered by a subtle savoury edge.
+A dark ruby hue in the glass.
+An impressive bouquet of ripe black cherries and plums, raspberry, cardamom and wild herbs.
+The palate is intense and opulent with juicy black and red fruit flavours, tempered by a subtle savoury edge.
 It is medium bodied, with ripe tannins and well-integrated oak.

 Alcohol (ABV)